scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 Installing RocketPy
 ===================

-RocketPy was made to run on Python 3.6+ and requires the packeges: Numpy >=1.0, Scipy >=1.0 and Matplotlib >= 3.0.
-For a complete experience we also recomend netCDF4 >= 1.4.
-All these packeges, except netCDF4, will be installed automatically if the user do not have then.
+RocketPy was made to run on Python 3.6+ and requires the packages: Numpy >=1.0, Scipy >=1.0 and Matplotlib >= 3.0.
+For a complete experience we also recommend netCDF4 >= 1.4.
+All these packages, except netCDF4, will be installed automatically if the user does not have them.
 To install, execute:

 .. code-block:: python